The Only Guide You Need to Team Fundraising Platforms

 Give Lively

-Overview: Give Lively offers software to support digital, event, and peer fundraisers.
+Overview: Give Lively offers software for digital, event, and peer fundraisers.
 Its team fundraising solution unites groups of like-minded people to raise money for a shared cause.
 Team leaders can create the main campaign page, have participants set up their own pages, and promote the campaign.
 Additionally, the platform is free (with the exception of fees charged by third-party payment processors).

 FundRazr